LUTHERAN WOMEN PRAYER SHAWL MINISTRY

 Prayer shawls are provided to clergy for distribution during pastoral visits and are given to friends and relatives who are sick, suffering the loss of a loved one, or who desire comfort.
 Shawls are often mailed to bereaved individuals out of the area.
 Baptismal blankets are provided at the time of a baby’s baptism, as a symbol of God’s love cradling the young child.
 Each prayer shawl and baptismal blanket is blessed prior to its presentation.
 This may occur during a church service or privately with the pastor and several members of our group.

 The group meets monthly in members’ homes.
 For some members, meeting times may conflict with their schedules, nonetheless they crochet or knit as time permits and make valuable contributions to the group.
-We invite all to join us in this comforting, meaningful endeavor; contact Pastor Dave, Chaplain Paula or Dottie Hall () for more information.
+If you knit or crochet or want to learn by practicing on a prayer shawl, lap throw or a white baptismal blanket, we would love for you to be part of this rewarding ministry.

 A Baptismal Blanket serves as a small expression of caring from each member of a congregation that touches the hearts of those who take their babies home, wrapped in one of these blankets.
 At All Saints Lutheran Church, an elderly member single-handedly, lovingly and prayerfully prepared a Baptismal Blanket for each child at their baptism.
 Subsequent to her death, The Prayer Shawl Ministry accepted the responsibility for this important symbol of God’s love and care at the moment a person enters God’s Eternal Kingdom through Holy Baptism.